greyscalepress/workshop-kit/README.md

 ## Feedback form

 Allows you to gather (anonymous) feedback regarding the workshop.
+Could be paper-based, but could also be an online survey (Google Forms, PollDaddy).

 ## Resources elsewhere